eformsignen/eformsignen.github.io/help/chapter6.rst

 About Templates
 ------------------

 Templates are **electronic documents** used for the eformsign service.
-They are e-documents converted from existing paper forms such as applications, contracts, and agreements.
+They are e-documents transformed from existing paper forms such as applications, contracts, and agreements.
 You can create and upload templates in the eformsign service with its **Web form designer** or **Form builder**.

 .. tip::

    Using Templates is useful for documents that need to be sent often or regularly.
-If the tempate is registered once, you don't have to upload the document file whenever you need to sent the document.
+If a tempate is registered once, you don't have to upload a document file whenever you need to send a document.
 You can just easily create and sent documents using the template.

 .. note::